Microbubble formation using the RayDrop

-Microbubbles were generated using the RayDrop Double Emulsion developed and manufactured by Secoya, a capillary based microfluidic device equipped with a 3D printed injection nozzle in combination with pressure-based flow controllers.
-We investigated how parameters such as the geometry of the nozzle and the continuous-phase flow rate affects the microbubble formation process.
+Microbubbles were generated using the RayDrop Double Emulsion developed and manufactured by Secoya, a capillary-based microfluidic device equipped with a 3D printed injection nozzle in combination with pressure-based flow controllers.
+We investigated how parameters, such as the geometry of the nozzle and the continuous-phase flow rate, affect the microbubble formation process.

 Secoya developed and manufactured the RayDrop used to perform this application note.